Mona Brand: Influences

-Brand early poetry was strongly influenced by English poets and are somewhat imitative of Wordsworth, Keats, Shelley, Wilfred Owen, Siegfried Sassoon, Walter de la Mare and Edna St Vincent Millay.
+Brand early poetry was strongly influenced by English poets and are somewhat imitative of William Wordsworth, John Keats, Percy Bysshe Shelley, Wilfred Owen, Siegfried Sassoon, Walter de la Mare and Edna St Vincent Millay.
 In her early work, she preferred a regular rhyme scheme to free verse although she adopted whichever suited the idea.

 In the late 1930s, Brand cancelled a planned overseas trip because of the outbreak of World War II.
 Her poetic focus during this period therefore was on the social and political environment in Australia as well as the unique Australian landscape and seascape.
 This also became a time for her development as a writer because she met Melbourne Workers' Educational Association tutor, William Fearn Wannan, who influenced and taught her.
 She also became friends with a Brisbane poet, James Devaney, who introduced her to John Shaw Neilson, who Brand thought was Australia's finest lyric poet.

 During the 1960s, Brand began to write verse narration for Margaret Barr's dance dramas.
 At this period, Brand also collaborated with modern composer, John Antill.
 Barr and Antill both insisted on free verse format, which changed Brand's writing styles to some extent.